 During the year ended October 31, 2017, the Company, through its US subsidiary, Trans Superior Resources, Inc., acquired an option (the "Option") from the Hughes Family Trust ("Hughes") to purchase a 100% interest in 12 patented lode mining claims comprising the core of the Hackberry property in Mohave County, Arizona.
 Under the terms of the Option, the Company made an initial payment of US\$50,000 (paid at the equivalent of \$65,652) and issued 1,500,000 common shares to Hughes (issued at a value of \$382,500 (Note 7).
-A cash bond of US\$29,520 (\$38,506 CAD) posted by the Company to the Bureau of Land Management is in the process of being refunded.
+A cash reclamation bond of US\$29,520 (\$38,506 CAD) posted by the Company to the Bureau of Land Management was refunded in the quarter ended July 31, 2019.
 During the year ended October 31, 2018, the Company terminated the Hughes option agreement due to sub-economic drill results.

 During the year ended October 31, 2017, the Company entered into an option agreement with Ely Gold Royalties Inc. ("Ely", symbol ELY, TSX-V) and Ely's wholly-owned subsidiary Nevada Select Royalty Inc. ("Nevada Select") to acquire a 100% interest in the North Hackberry (Silver King) claims (the "Option").
 Under the terms of the Option, the Company paid US\$20,000 (paid at the equivalent of \$25,162) and issued 200,000 common shares to Ely (issued at a value of \$43,000 (Note 7)).
 As of October 31, 2018, the Company and Ely modified the terms of the original agreement.
 Under the revised terms, Trans Superior Resources, Inc. has acquired a 100% interest in the North Hackberry claims for no additional consideration.
 Nevada Select retains a 3% NSR on precious metals (defined as silver, gold and platinum), a 2% NSR on all other products sold from the property and a 0.5% NSR on any unpatented lands, excluding those previously subject to the Hughes Option, which the Company acquires within a 2.66-mile radius of the North Hackberry claims.
 As a result of the transaction with Ely and Nevada Select, the Company paid a finder's fee to an arms-length party, consisting of 60,000 common shares of the Company (issued at a value of \$12,900 (Note 7)), followed by a second 60,000 common share payment on the first anniversary of Exchange acceptance (issued at a value of \$2,400 (Note 7)).
 During the year ended October 31, 2018, the Company wrote down exploration and evaluation costs of \$2,017,453 related to the Hackberry and North Hackberry properties.
+Subsequent to the nine months ended July 31, 2019, all of Trans Superior's unpatented claims at Hackberry and Silver King were allowed to lapse, due to sub-economic drill results.